 The primary purpose of v2018 release of GEO RDT-CW is to provide calibrated discrimination for each geostationary satellite and each scan rate.
 As mentioned in ATBD ([AD.11.]), it has not been possible to run and gather dataset long enough for each satellite for that purpose.
-That is why mainly current available satellites and scan rates have been taken into account: MSG4/15min, MSG1/15min, MSG3/5min, HIMAWARI/20min.
+That is why mainly current available satellites and scan rates have been taken into account: MSG4 every 15minutes, MSG1 every 15 minutes, MSG3 every 5 minutes, Himawari-8 available at Météo-France every 20 minutes, GOES16 every 10 or 15 minutes (depending on the date).
 Despite all, the length of v2018 datasets has limited the tuning possibilities.
 The same fact can be note for validation purpose.
 Thus, mainly subjective validation is presented hereafter.

 Moreover, lightning data remain the ground truth used to tune and to validate (on objective or subjective basis) RDT-CW.
 Those data are usually provided by a ground lightning network.
 Meteorage lightning network data allow to get reliable information over Europe, providing a high-quality ground truth.
 For all other regions or satellites configurations, the only possibility was to use data from a global network.
-WWLLN global network data are available at Meteo-France, especially for the needs in overseas territories.
+WWLLN global network data are available at Météo-France, especially for the needs in overseas territories.
 Compared to Météorage, the quality of detection and precision of localization are however limited in that case.
 Long term processing will be held to gather dataset long enough for each satellite and scan rate configurations.